 Are you in a position to buy?

 This is the big question.
-If you’re living paycheque to paycheque, or your idea of a big commitment is watching an entire season of Bridgerton on Netflix, buying may not be for you just yet.
+If you’re living paycheque to paycheque, or your idea of a big commitment is watching an entire season of Bridgerton on Netflix, buying a house may not be for you just yet.

 However, you might be in a better position than you think.
 If you